FoodCLUB-Open-Source/Back-End/README.md

 ## Installing Doppler

+We use Doppler to centrally manage our backend secrets.
+When we start the backend server, the Doppler CLI retrieves the latest secrets and injects them into the process as environment variables.

 > You will need to request access to the [Doppler team](https://dashboard.doppler.com/workplace/8de8a8f6e6b4e48d28bb/projects) before proceeding.

 Install the [Doppler CLI](https://docs.doppler.com/docs/install-cli).